001sudhanshu001/DynamicForm/README.md

 each school has unique requirements for student admission forms and other documentation.
 By using Dynamic Forms, schools can create and manage forms according to their specific needs without changing the underlying codebase.

+## Types of Users: <br>
+From End user perspective there will be two types of user, one will be ADMIN like School Management, which is going to create the Form.
+The others will be Students(Visitors), who will fill the form. <br>

 ## Steps To Create Dynamic Form

 First of all Signup to get the Access(Bearer) & Refresh token.
 The Signup Request is as follows :